Cayt-Schlichting/Cayt-Schlichting/README.md

 ### *About Me*
 <details>
   <summary><i>Click to expand</i></summary>
-  Made you look!
-More about me coming soon.
+  Made you look! :eyes: More about me coming soon.
 </details

 <!-- LinkedIn Badge when I'm ready to add it.